ossec/ossec-docs/docs/faq/unexpected.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This error message is caused by ``command`` or ``full_command`` log types in the agent.conf.
 Originally OSSEC supported running commands from the agent.conf by default.
-Thie was later changed as a security precaution due to the commands being run as root.
+This was later changed as a security precaution due to the commands being run as root.
 When a command is encountered on an agent in the agent.conf this error will be produced and the agent may not fully start.
 This error may also accompany the above error
 message: